FRAMverse/coding-practices/README.md

     -   The `colorBlindness` [package](https://cran.r-project.org/web/packages/colorBlindness/vignettes/colorBlindness.html) has the hugely useful `cvdPlot` function, which will display a ggplot2 object under different simulated color vision deficiencies to help check accessibility.
 -   Text size should be large enough to read comfortably.
 When using ggplot, this can easily be achieved by using any of the built-in themes and including the optional argument `base_size`.
 A good starting point is `theme_bw(base_size = 16)`.
 -   When there is complexity in interpreting a plot, this should be included in text associated with the plot.
 This is easy to do in Quarto or Rmarkdown, as we can add caveates or comments right below or above the associated R chunk.
 In quarto reports, an explicit figure caption can be added with `#| fig-cap: "caption contents go here"`.
+-  Sometimes we work with timeseries data using day of year as a numeric (e.g., converting dates to values from 1 to 365).
+Plotting results on a doy scale makes them difficult to interpret; instead, we can use the [doy_2md() function here](https://github.com/FRAMverse/snippets/blob/main/R/doy_2md.R) to translate back.
+In it's simplest form, using this function just requires including a `scale_x_continuous(labels = doy_2md)` call in your ggplot layers.

 ## Version control